Travel guide

 The million-dollar question.
 It depends on how much you use your phone: looking at Google Maps for a while each day is not the same as uploading diving videos from Utila every afternoon.
 As a realistic reference for Honduras, these are typical consumptions per traveler profile.

-• Basic use (1-2 GB/week): WhatsApp, occasional maps, some email.
-Ideal for those who rely heavily on hotel Wi-Fi.
+• Basic use (1-2 GB/week): WhatsApp, occasional maps, some emails.
+Ideal for those who rely heavily on hotel Wi-Fi and only need data to get around outside.

 • Medium use (3-5 GB/week): daily maps, social media, music streaming, some short video calls.
-The most common profile.
+The most common profile among independent travelers.

-• Intensive use (7-10 GB or more): sharing internet with a laptop, uploading photos and videos from the Bay Islands, constant browsing.
+• Intensive use (7-10 GB or more): sharing internet with a laptop, uploading photos and videos from the Bay Islands, constant browsing for work or to not miss any part of the road.

-If in doubt, lean slightly towards the higher end: topping up or extending on the fly is easy, but running out of data in Roatán while looking for a taxi is not.
-For more detailed calculations, you can refer to our guide on how much data you need for traveling.
+If in doubt, aim slightly high: topping up or extending on the fly is easy, but running out of data in Roatán while looking for a taxi at night is not so easy.
+You can also reduce actual consumption without changing your plan by applying some simple tricks we gathered in how to save data with eSIM on your trips.

 Estimated prices per day

-eSIM plans for Honduras are structured by GB and validity days.
-These amounts are indicative to give you an idea of the range; the final price depends on the plan you choose.
+eSIM plans for Honduras are structured by GB and days of validity.
+These amounts are indicative to give you an idea of the usual range; the final price always depends on the specific plan you choose and should be checked before purchasing.

 Duration Suggested Data Traveler Profile